Learn about P2TR (Pay To Taproot) to understand how to spend from a HTLC script.

 Instead of contract functions, Bitcoin implements atomic swap logic through scripts that are executed when UTXOs are spent.
-Let’s explore the four core operations:
+Let’s explore the four core operations: We will use the following struct for passing swap info:Core operations

 Initiate

-Create Transaction
+Create transaction

 The initiator creates a Bitcoin transaction that:

-- Spends from their wallet (input)
+- Spends from their wallet (input).

-- Creates an output that pays to the HTLC script address
+- Creates an output that pays to the HTLC script address (derived from the HTLC parameters — pubkeys, secret hash, timelock, and destination data)

 The HTLC script ensures that the locked funds can only be spent if either: